Param-10/FaceDetection_App/README.md

-# Face Detection Web App
+# Face Detection App

-A simple web application for face detection using Flask and OpenCV.
+A simple python application for face detection using Flask and OpenCV.
+An online version is available for the project demo.

 🌐 **Live Demo**: [https://facedetection-webapp-go5s.onrender.com](https://facedetection-webapp-go5s.onrender.com)